 American Lithium Minerals, Inc. (AMLM) has a large portfolio of lithium and rare earth exploration properties in the United States.
 Progress is being made on several fronts.

 West end lithium and uranium

-A pandemic-era title issue between AMLM and TLC has now been resolved.
-TLC will abandon its claims that overstaked approximately 460 acres of the AMLM West End Project.
-AMLM will move its location monuments for approximately 20 acres where AMLM overstaked TLC’s claims.
+A pandemic-era title issue between AMLM and a neighboring land owner has now been resolved.
+The neighbor will abandon its claims that overstaked approximately 460 acres of the AMLM West End Project.
+AMLM will move its location monuments for approximately 20 acres where AMLM overstaked the neighbor’s claims.

 As a result, the major uncertainty previously affecting the West End Project has vanished, and CDSG, our joint venture partner for this project, can continue with its lithium exploration programme.
 CDSG has also indicated that it is negotiating for license rights to an innovative lithium extraction technology, a pilot plant for which would be located within the 460 acre West End site.

 Industrial plant site at Imlay